roroanya/Final-Project-for-Basic-Programming/README.md

+STUDENT DATA 📚
-The project was made by me and my friends for our final task in the basic programming subject
+The project was made by me and my friends for our final task in the basic programming subject 👩‍💻👨‍💻